 Possible complications

-Idiopathic hemosiderosis of lungs and other varieties of the disease, in the absence of therapy, are fraught with the formation of such consequences:
+Idiopathic pulmonary hemosiderosis and other types of the disease, in the absence of therapy, are fraught with the following consequences:

 • internal hemorrhages;